-To the greatest extent practicable, all equipment and supplies purchased with funds made available under this FOA should be American-made.
+With the exception of equipment and supplies subject to Buy America Requirements (see Section IV.H.9.), all other equipment and supplies purchased under a grant resulting from this FOA should, to the maximum extent practicable, be American-made.
 This requirement does not apply to used or leased equipment.

-Property disposition will be required at the end of a project if the current fair market value of property exceeds \$5,000.
-The rules for property disposition are set forth in 2 CFR \$ \$ 200.310 - 200.316 as amended by 2 CFR \$ 910.360.
+If an award is made, property disposition will be required at the end of the grant period of performance if the current fair market value of equipment and supplies exceeds \$5,000.
+The rules relative to equipment and supplies management and disposition are set forth in 2 CFR §§ 200.313 - 200.314 as amended by 2 CFR § 910.360.